canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-setup.md

 spark-tutorial*  -      admin  superuser  microk8s/localhost       1      1   -  3.1.7
 ```

-### Setup spark-client snap
+### Setup spark-client snap and service accounts

-When Spark jobs are run on top of Kubernetes a set of Kubernetes, resources like service account, associated roles, role bindings and other configurations needs to be created and configured.
+When Spark jobs are run on top of Kubernetes, a set of Kubernetes resources like service account, associated roles, role bindings etc. need to be created and configured.
 Luckily, we have a `spark-client` snap as part of Charmed Spark solution to do all of that.
-Let's install the `spark-client` snap:
+Let's install the `spark-client` snap at first:

 ```bash
 sudo snap install spark-client --channel 3.4/edge